-SYBR Green JumpStart Tag ReadyMix without MgCl2 combines JumpStart Tag Antibody for hot start^{1,2} PCR with SYBR Green I fluorescent dye, and provides the convenience of an easy-to-use ReadyMix solution.
-This mixture, provided as a 2× concentrate, is ideal for performing high-throughput, quantitative PCR, containing SYBR Green I dye, JumpStart Tag DNA polymerase, 99% pure deoxynucleotides, glass passivator, and reaction buffer.
-Simply add 25 μL of the 2× mix to DNA template, primers, the optimal amount of magnesium, and water.
+SYBR Green JumpStart Taq ReadyMix combines the performance enhancements of JumpStart Tag antibody for hot start PCR with SYBR Green I and the convenience of an easy-to-use ReadyMix solution.
+Since the ReadyMix solution includes a fluorescent dye and the reagents for PCR, this is the ideal solution for performing high-throughput quantitative PCR.
+This ready-to-use mixture of SYBR Green I, JumpStart Tag DNA polymerase, 99% pure deoxynucleotides and reaction buffer is provided in a 2× concentrate for ease of use.
+Simply add 25 μL of the 2× mix to DNA template, primers and water.
 The JumpStart Tag antibody inactivates the DNA polymerase at room temperature.
 When the temperature is raised above 70 °C in the first denaturation step of the cycling process, the complex dissociates and the polymerase becomes fully active.
-There are no special preparations or protocol changes required to activate this hot start.
+There are no special preparation or protocol changes required to activate this hot start.

-Features and Benefits
+Features

-- The perfect ReadyMix for high throughput, quantitative PCR applications. - SYBR Green I dye is ideal for quantifying any DNA sequence3.
-The dye binds to double-stranded DNA and detection is monitored by measuring the increase in fluorescence throughout cycling. - The hot start mechanism, using JumpStart Taq antibody, prevents non-specific product formation and allows assembled PCR reactions to be placed at room temperature up to 2 hours without compromising performance. - Magnesium chloride is provided separately for reaction optimization. - An Internal Reference Dye is provided for reaction normalization.
-Maximum excitation of this dye is 586 nm and maximum emission is 605 nm. - When performing large numbers of PCR reactions, the ReadyMix can save a significant amount of preparation time, reduce the risk of contamination from multiple pipetting steps, and provide consistent batch-to-batch and reaction-to-reaction performance.
+- The perfect ReadyMix for high throughput, quantitative PCR applications. - SYBR Green I is ideal for quantifying any DNA sequence.
+The dye binds to double-stranded DNA and detection is monitored by measuring the increase in fluorescence throughout cycling. - The hot start mechanism, using JumpStart Taq antibody, prevents non-specific product formation and allows assembled PCR reactions to be placed at room temperature up to 2 hours without compromising performance. - Internal Reference Dye is provided for reaction normalization.
+Maximum excitation of this dye is 586 nm and maximum emission is 605 nm. - When performing large numbers of PCR reactions, the SYBR Green JumpStart Taq ReadyMix can save a significant amount of preparation time, reduce the risk of contamination from multiple pipetting steps, and provide consistent batch-tobatch and reaction-to-reaction performance.